-To set a schedule for the URL filter, click the Set schedule button ((()).
-In the opened window, you can create a new schedule (see the Schedule section, page 182) or use the existing one.
-Existing schedules are displayed in the Interval of execution drop-down list in the simplified mode.
+To set a schedule for the URL filter rule, click the Set schedule icon () in the line corresponding to this rule.
+In the opened window, from the Rule drop-down list, select the Create rule value to create a new schedule (see the Schedule section, page 246) or select the Select an existing one value to use the existing one.
+Existing schedules are displayed in the Rule name drop-down list.

-To enable the URL filter for the time specified in the schedule and disable it at the other time, select the Enable rule value from the Action drop-down list and click the SAVE button.
+To enable the URL filter rule at the time specified in the schedule and disable it at the other time, select the Enable rule value from the Action drop-down list and click the SAVE button.

-To disable the URL filter for the time specified in the schedule and enable it at the other time, select the Disable rule value from the Action drop-down list and click the SAVE button.
+To disable the URL filter rule at the time specified in the schedule and enable it at the other time, select the Disable rule value from the Action drop-down list and click the SAVE button.